Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 ### 6. Watsonx.ai

 Lastly, we have IBM’s offering in the AI agent builder space, Watsonx.ai.
-This is arguably the most feature-rich platform we’ve seen, offering a comprehensive, end-to-end suite of tools for building agentic systems and conversational assistants.
+This is arguably the most feature-rich tools we’ve seen, offering a comprehensive, end-to-end suite of tools for building agentic systems and conversational assistants.

 ![WatsonXAI](https://res.cloudinary.com/daog6scxm/image/upload/v1745578242/cms/ai-agents/no-low-code-agent-builders/Watsonxai_mlhbp7.webp "WatsonXAI")